VBIndex/py_vb_toolbox/README.md

 There are three main uses for the `vb_tool`

 1. Searchlight analysis (hybrid)
-2. Whole brain feature gradient analysis
+2. Full brain feature gradient analysis
-3. Feature gradient analysis in a specified set of regions of interest
+3. Feature gradient analysis in a specified set of regions of interest (ROI analyis)

 We currently recommend using the hybrid searchlight analysis as it is the most tested approach.